benko/ocp4-lab-deployment/README.md

 Disk space is thin-provisioned, but defaults to 64GB per image.

+## Software Requirements

+This project uses Ansible to do most of its work, but obviously relies on some additional external dependencies.

+It was developed and initially tested on a macOS workstation acting as the Ansible control node, but subsequent deployments and testing were taking place on RHEL7, RHEL8, and even CentOS systems, so you should be good to go.

+That being said, **the absolute minimum version of Ansible is 2.8**!

 ## Additional Artifacts

 There are a couple of playbooks that can also be used to configure underlying